ifm/ifm3d-ros/README.md

 # ifm3d-ros wrapper around the ifm3d library

+# Release versions

+:warning: Note that the `v1.0.x` branch is generally in a work in progress state, and you probably want to use a tagged [release version](https://github.com/ifm/ifm3d-ros/releases) for production.

+## ifm3d-ros for the O3R

 **NOTE: The ifm3d-ros package has had major changes recently.
 Please be aware that this might cause problems on your system for building pipelines based on our old build instructions.**
 We tried to ensure backward compatibility where ever possible.
 If you find any major breaks, please let us know.